December 28, 2022

 Technology, they said, would give us choices.

-I was at a restaurant a couple of weeks ago and the table next to us had six people all staring at their phones.
+I remember a restaurant experience when the table next to us had six people all staring at their phones.
 Their meals arrived and phones weren't put away; they were placed beside plates and glanced at often.
 Their bill arrived and it looked like the dance of the smartphones as each of them transferred their amount to the one guy who tapped the server's machine to pay it in full.

 Technology, as it turns out, has created more depression and less human interaction.
 We are checking our phones yet miss what that guy said about the thing.
 I got a text; it must be important.
 I'd better check my email; I may have missed something.
 What's on my smart device is clearly way more important than any of this human stuff.